-- In Minnesota, an undocumented immigrant's annual income would increase an estimated \$2,000-6,000 for full-time workers if permitted to obtain a driver's license.
-That means more spending, boosting Minnesota's economy for all of us. - Greater Minnesota and the agricultural sector depend on immigrant workers, who need safe and legal access to roads in rural areas with little to no existing public transit. - All drivers benefit from lower auto insurance rates in states that grant undocumented immigrants access to driver's licenses. - In Oregon, research found that barring undocumented immigrants from receiving driver's licenses would likely cause the state to lose \$134-201.9 million in gross domestic product due to the difficulty undocumented immigrants would have in accessing their jobs without driving. - In New York, research showed that newly licensed immigrants would buy and register more cars. - Research in New York and Massachusetts found that government revenue increases created by permit and license fees and license renewal fees easily exceed any costs. - Connecticut's DMV collected \$7.5 million in license fees over four years offset by just \$300,000 to ramp up the new license program
+- In Minnesota, annual income would increase an estimated \$2,000-6,000 for full-time workers lacking immigration status if permitted to obtain a driver's license.
+That means more spending, boosting Minnesota's economy for all of us. - Greater Minnesota and the agricultural sector depend on immigrant workers, who need safe and legal access to roads in rural areas with little to no existing public transit. - All drivers benefit from lower auto insurance rates in states that grant driving privileges regardless of immigration status. - In Oregon, research found that barring immigrants lacking immigration status from receiving driver's licenses would likely cause the state to lose \$134-201.9 million in gross domestic product due to the difficulty they would have in accessing their jobs without driving. - In New York, research showed that newly licensed immigrants would buy and register more cars. - Research in New York and Massachusetts found that government revenue increases created by permit and license fees and license renewal fees easily exceed any costs. - Connecticut's DMV collected \$7.5 million in license fees over four years offset by just \$300,000 to ramp up the new license program

-It makes life safer for our undocumented neighbors and friends
+It makes life safer for our immigrant neighbors and friends

-- As of 2018, 30,700 U.S. citizen children in Minnesota have undocumented parents, 2.4% of all children under 18 in the state.
-For these mixed-status families, issuing licenses to undocumented immigrant parents means giving U.S. citizen children safer access to essential services like education and healthcare. - Law enforcement supports creating access to driver's licenses for all immigrants to be able to verify everyone's identity, giving them greater ability to protect public safety.
+- As of 2018, 30,700 U.S. citizen children in Minnesota have parents who lack immigration status, 2.4% of all children under 18 in the state.
+For these mixed-status families, issuing licenses to parents means giving U.S. citizen children safer access to essential services like education and healthcare - Law enforcement supports creating access to driver's licenses for all immigrants to be able to verify everyone's identity, giving them greater ability to protect public safety.

-- Allowing undocumented immigrants access to licenses would grant greater ability to enforce laws in immigrant communities.
-Allowing undocumented immigrants access to a license, a way to drive legally, and a way to identify themselves to law enforcement would increase trust between immigrant communities and law enforcement, leading to greater collaboration and cooperation. - Undocumented immigrants with access to driver's licenses are able to help their citizen children go to school, to the doctor, and to activities and employment, building stronger families and communities for all.
+- Allowing immigrants to obtain licenses regardless of immigration status would grant greater ability to enforce laws in immigrant communities.
+Allowing them access to a license, a way to drive legally, and a way to identify themselves to law enforcement would increase trust between immigrant communities and law enforcement, leading to greater collaboration and cooperation. - Immigrants with access to driver's licenses are able to help their citizen children go to school, to the doctor, and to activities and employment, building stronger families and communities for all.